Sakhaa-Alsaedi/Bioinformatics-/README.md

-# Bioinformatics
+# KAUST Academy - Bioinformatics Program

 ![dna-sequencing](https://github.com/galaxyproject/usegalaxy-tools/assets/42935314/6ba37898-31a2-4a1a-855f-ee23b0015dae)

-# Fundamental of Bioinformatics
+# Stage 2: Introduction to Bioinformatics
+** Bioinformatics program description:** Top qualified students will delve deeper into the world of Bioinformatics, and learn the skills and tools to apply this newfound knowledge in their fields.

  <img src="https://img.shields.io/badge/License-MIT-yellow.svg" /></a>

 Welcome to the Bioinformatics Fundamentals Repository!
 This repository contains various tutorials in Python and R to help you learn the basics of bioinformatics.